This page offers a quick overview of resources for GPs teaching medicine to medical students at the University of Cambridge.

 The Cambridge GP teaching is designed to allow:

-- GP teacher able to continue contributing to clinical work whilst teaching
+- GP tutors to continue contributing to clinical work whilst teaching,

-- Support for teachers via course development meetings, on-line resources, practice visits and the Cambridge Integrated Foundation in Medical Education course
+- Support for teachers via course development meetings, on-line resources, practice visits and the Cambridge Integrated Foundation in Medical Education (IFME) course,

 - Longitudinal placements – you get to know a group of students over a period of time

-- Residential placements – by providing payment for student accommodation and travel, we are able to utilise practices away from Cambridge
+- Residential placements – by reimbursement for student accommodation and travel (for practices >1hr commute by public transport), we are able to utilise practices away from Cambridge

 Who can teach on the primary care course?